nagyist/K-tester/README.md

 - A demo Maven web app that allows the user to run [Kontomatik Service](http://developer.kontomatik.com/api-doc) commands and view the result XML responses.

-- The home page displays Kontomatik's SignIn Widget enabling users to sign into banks
+- The home page embeds Kontomatik's SignIn Widget which enables the user to sign into his bank

-- After successfully signing in, the user is automatically redirected to a page displaying a GUI panel where the main commands and parameters required for interacting with Kontomatik service are mapped to Html buttons and input fields.
+- After successfully signing in, the user is automatically redirected to a page displaying a GUI panel; in the panel, the main [commands](http://developer.kontomatik.com/api-doc/#advanced-api) and parameters required for interacting with Kontomatik service are mapped to HTML buttons and input fields

-- Users can also change the 'client' and 'apiKey' parameter.
+- Users can also change the 'client' and 'apiKey' parameter